Statistics: Measures of location and dispersion

 Mode

-A third measure of location is termed the mode.
+A third measure of location is the mode.
 This is the value that occurs most frequently, or, if the data are grouped, the grouping with the highest frequency.
 It is not used much in statistical analysis, since its value depends on the accuracy with which the data are measured; although it may be useful for categorical data to describe the most frequent category.
-However, the expression 'bimodal' distribution is used to describe a distribution with two peaks in it.
+The expression 'bimodal' distribution is used to describe a distribution with two peaks in it.
 This can be caused by mixing populations.
-For example height might appear bimodal if one had men and women on the population.
+For example, height might appear bimodal if one had men and women on the population.
 Some illnesses may raise a biochemical measure, so in a population containing healthy and ill people one might expect a bimodal distribution.
-However, so illnesses are defined by the measure (eg obesity or high blood pressure) and in this case the distributions are usually unimodal.
+However, some illnesses are defined by the measure (e.g. obesity or high blood pressure) and in this case the distributions are usually unimodal.

 Measures of Dispersion or Variability